-Early Stage Researcher (ESR), PhD position available as part of the European Project "SHAPE-IT: Supporting the interaction of Humans and Automated vehicles: Preparing for the Environment of Tomorrow.
+Early Stage Researcher (ESR), PhD position available as part of the European Project "SHAPE-IT: Supporting the interaction of Humans and Automated vehicles: Preparing for the Environment of Tomorrow".

-Are you interested in understanding the human factors challenges of Automated Vehicles?
+Are you interested in making mathematical models of human interaction with automated vehicles?
 Do you want to further your career and attain a PhD in one of the UK's leading research intensive Universities?